MaterializeInc/materialize/doc/user/content/sql/create-source/kafka.md

 ---

 {{% create-source/intro %}}
-This page details how to connect Materialize to a Kafka broker to read data from individual topics.
+This page describes how to connect Materialize to a Kafka broker to read data from individual topics.
 {{% /create-source/intro %}}

 {{< note >}}